intel-secl/docs/product-guides/Foundational & Workload Security.md

 The WLS is REQUIRED for the following use cases.

-* Workload Confidentiality (both VMs and Containers)
+* Workload Confidentiality for Containers

 ### Prerequisites